 The Thomas original garnished with lemon, but the orange and its expressed oils provide a much more pleasant nose with the whiskey.

-One lesson I learned from this is that the Saratoga works best with an herbal vermouth, such as Carpano, rather than the more aromatic styles.
+One lesson I learned from this is that the Saratoga works best with an herbal or spicy vermouth, such as Carpano, rather than the more aromatic styles.

 The other lesson I’ve learned is that blending brandy and whiskey works extremely well—they meld together very naturally.
 I prefer this drink with a higher-proof rye like the Wild Turkey 101 or Rittenhouse to maintain the whiskey-drink profile.
 The result is reminiscent of the Manhattan, but with an orange nose and a rounded lushness from the cognac and the Carpano.

 “Saratoga Cocktail” at cold-glass.com : All text and photos Copyright © 2010 Douglas M. Ford.
 All rights reserved.